-• The value of VAT reimbursement claims in group one (Greece, Italy, Portugal and Spain) is 78% lower;

-- The value of VAT reimbursement claims in group two (Bulgaria, Croatia, Romania and Slovenia) is 72% lower; and, - The value of VAT reimbursement claims in group three (Hungary, Slovakia, Poland and Lithuania) is 59 % lower.
+- The value of VAT reimbursement claims in group one (Greece, Italy, Portugal and Spain) are 78% lower; - The value of VAT reimbursement claims in group two (Bulgaria, Croatia, Romania and Slovenia) are 72% lower; and - The value of VAT reimbursement claims in group three (Hungary, Slovakia, Poland and Lithuania) are 59 % lower.

-This shows that there are inherent differences between the regions of the EU, as specified above, in terms of the value of VAT reimbursement claims.
+This shows that there are inherent differences between the regions of the EU as specified above, in terms of the value of VAT reimbursement claims.
+A number of factors could explain this difference, however they are not explored in this section.

-The pooled OLS regression results show that the birth of new enterprises and GFCF have a positive impact on VAT reimbursement claims.
+The pooled OLS regression results show that both macroeconomic variables, that is the birth of new enterprises and GFCF, have a positive impact on VAT reimbursement claims.
 It should be noted that GFCF is statistically insignificant; however, this is likely to be down to the inclusion of GDP as a control variable, given the close relationship between the two variables.
 More detail about this can be found in Appendix 1.